 Brazil (Federative Republic of)

-ENHANCING THE PARTICIPATION OF NONSTATE MEMBERS IN THE WORK OF ITU
+ENHANCING THE PARTICIPATION OF NON-STATE MEMBERS IN THE WORK OF ITU

-Article 1, item a) bis of the ITU Constitution defines as one of the core purposes of the Union the promotion and enhancement of the participation of non-state members (i.e., Sector members, Associates, Academia) in the activities of ITU.
+Article 1, item a) bis of the ITU Constitution defines as one of the core purposes of the Union the promotion and enhancement of the participation of non-state members (i.e., Sector Members, Associates, Academia) in the activities of ITU.
 Non-state members’ technical, intellectual, and financial contributions to the development of global telecommunication/ICTs and to the ITU are invaluable, thus the ITU should continuously seek to foster and increase their participation.

 This presents a difficult challenge.
 As a UN agency, the ITU is a Member States-driven organization.
 States also have the sovereign right to determine public policy.
 The development of telecommunication/ICTs, however, is driven by research, investment and technical innovation provided by the private sector and academia.
 These roles are well defined in para.
 35 of the Tunis Agenda for the Information Society, and should be reflected in the work of ITU.